The Beginner’s Guide to Bitcoin & Cryptocurrencies

 There are many other “alternative” cryptocurrencies that are not available in Coinbase or GDAX.
 Some of these “altcoins” are extremely popular while others have yet to prove themselves or are outright scams (such as Bitconnect an obvious Ponzi scheme)!
 I am not going to go into a ton of detail here but make sure that you research a team, community, product, and are very confident in the product before investing.

 There are a ton of “altcoin” exchanges, I use Bittrex and Binance personally.
+Many of these exchanges do not accept USD so you will need to purchase Bitcoin or Ethereum and send it to these exchanges to trade Alts.
 They are all flawed like the video mentions.
 NEVER leave a significant amount of money on your exchange wallet and make sure to read the terms of service.

 Initial Coin Offerings (ICOs):

 I STRONGLY advise against ICO especially if they are fundraising before the product has been built.
 Do your own research on this subject.
 I do not participate in ICOs.

 You are not taking full advantage of cryptocurrencies if you count on a third party like Coinbase or another exchange wallet to store your Bitcoin and other cryptocurrencies.
 You should only keep money in your exchange wallets if you intend on spending it or trading with it.
 When you store your coins on exchange wallets you do not control your private keys aka your money.

 Every crypto asset is made up of two parts.
 A public key which is viewable on the blockchain and the private key that controls it.
 If you are not in possession of your private key then you don’t actually have control of the money.
 You are trusting these 3rd party companies to safeguard your non-replaceable crypto money.
 In order to properly protect your crypto assets, you should set up your own personal wallet to store your keys in.

 Smartphone Wallet Apps: